hzlab/2023_Yue_TransPsy_Mindfulness_Reconfiguration/README.md

 `lme_permutations.m` is used to create null distributions using permutations for time effects and group x time interactions.

-`lm_analyses.m` is used to obtain associations (from linear models) between changes in FC similarity and behavioral measures after intervention.
+`lm_associations.m` is used to obtain associations (from linear models) between changes in FC similarity and behavioral measures after intervention.

 `lm_permutations.m` is used to create null distributions using permutations for associations.